AstroMined/debtonator/docs/progress.md

     - Added get_upcoming_statements for forecasting
     - Improved method documentation with comprehensive docstrings
   - Updated ADR-014 implementation checklist to mark Phase 13 as completed

-### Liabilities Service Refactoring for ADR-014 Compliance (2025-04-26)

-- Completed Liabilities Service refactoring to comply with ADR-014 Repository Layer Compliance:
-  - Refactored LiabilityService to inherit from BaseService:
-    - Updated constructor to properly initialize BaseService
-    - Used _get_repository method for standardized repository access
-    - Replaced all direct database queries with repository method calls
-  - Leveraged existing LiabilityRepository's comprehensive methods:
-    - Used get_bills_due_in_range for date-based filtering
-    - Used get_bills_for_account for account-specific liabilities
-    - Added get_with_relationships for complete record access
-    - Used proper validation methods from repository layer
-  - Enhanced validation and service methods:
-    - Updated validation methods to use repositories for verification
-    - Maintained business logic while delegating data access
-    - Added proper error handling for validation failures
-  - Applied proper ADR-011 datetime compliance:
-    - Used ensure_utc() for timezone awareness throughout
-    - Used utc_now() instead of datetime.now() for current time
-    - Added proper date range handling in filter methods
-  - Enhanced auto-pay functionality:
-    - Properly integrated with repository methods
-    - Improved settings validation and handling
-    - Fixed timezone issues in auto-pay scheduling
-  - Updated ADR-014 implementation checklist to mark Phase 14 as completed

 ### Balance History Service Refactoring for ADR-014 Compliance (2025-04-26)